dhellmann/pymotw-3/source/socket/binary.rst

 =====================

 Sockets transmit streams of bytes.
-Those bytes can contain text messages, as in the previous examples, or they can be made up of binary data that has been encoded for transmission.
-To prepare binary data values for transmission, pack them into a buffer with :mod:`struct`.
+Those bytes can contain text messages encoded to bytes, as in the previous examples, or they can be made up of binary data that has been packed into a buffer with :mod:`struct` to prepare it for transmission.

 This client program encodes an integer, a string of two characters, and a floating point value into a sequence of bytes that can be passed